Career

 What information do we collect and how?

 This notice sets out the basis on which we collect, use and disclose the personal data of our job applicants, as well as your rights in respect of such personal data.
-PDJ collect a range of information about you; which includes:
+ATE collect a range of information about you; which includes:

 • your name, address and contact details, including email address and telephone number